Tizard Bank

 The Tizard Bank, 10°15′N 114°30′E is a partially sunken atoll and one of the significant maritime features of the north-western part of the Spratly Islands.
-It is claimed by the People's Republic of China, the Republic of China, and Vietnam, and various parts of it are occupied by these states.
+It is claimed by Vietnam, the People's Republic of China (PRC), and the Republic of China (ROC), and various parts of it are occupied by these states.

 It was named after Thomas Henry Tizard (1839 – 17 February 1924), a British oceanographer and surveyor who surveyed the bank from aboard HMS Rifleman in the 1860s.
 In 1947 the Republic of China government gave the bank the name Zheng He Archipelago after the famous Ming-era admiral, although there is no evidence that he ever visited Tizard Bank.

 From before the 1870s the islands were used by fishermen from Hainan with Itu Aba Island having a semi-permanent settlement of Chinese fishermen.

 The bank rises steeply from surrounding depths ranging from 500 to 700 meters.
 It is 32.05 nmi in length, and extends west from the Gaven Reefs to the NW of Dangerous Ground.
 The atoll is up to 11.36 nmi wide.
 The total area is 953 sqkm, and the greatest depth of the central lagoon is 80 meters.
 The central lagoon generally is 10 to 40 meters deep, although many coral heads have much shallower depths.
 There are several entrances into the lagoon.

 The bank contains a number of features along the rim of the reef, including shoals, reefs, islands, and cays, numerous wrecks, some lighthouses, and an ammunition dumping ground in about 2000m of water to the north of Itu Aba.
 Several coral heads with depths of 6-12m lie in the lagoon, and depths "3.7m less than charted can be expected. ...
 Mariners should navigate with extreme caution in this vicinity."